hah23255/advanced-agentic-framework-aaf/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)
 [![Python Version](https://img.shields.io/badge/python-3.9+-blue.svg)](https://www.python.org/downloads/)

+> **Note:** This is a Placeholder mirror of the original project directory currently going through a security clearing procedure and when complete will be released to the public.

 ## 🎯 Overview

 The Cognitive Parliament is a production-grade orchestration platform for coordinating multiple AI models to solve complex, multi-faceted problems through structured consensus and specialized role-based reasoning.